majuss/easybox904/README.md

 	User root
 	KexAlgorithms diffie-hellman-group1-sha1
 ```
-When you now type `ssh easy` the computer will ask for your easybox-admin password.
+When you now type `ssh easy` the computer will ask for your easybox-admin password, it is by default `123456`.
 If the connection was successful you will see:
 ```
 ssh easy
 root@192.168.2.1's password: